Agraharam

+They were known by different names in different parts of India, like Sāsana in Odisha.

-The name originates from the fact that the agraharams have lines of houses on either side of the road and the temple to the village god at the centre, thus resembling a garland around the temple.
+The name Agraharam originates from the fact that the agraharams have lines of houses on either side of the road and the temple to the village god at the centre, thus resembling a garland around the temple.
 According to the traditional Hindu practice of architecture and town-planning, an agraharam is held to be two rows of houses running north–south on either side of a road at one end of which would be a temple to Shiva and at the other end, a temple to Vishnu.
 An example is Vadiveeswaram in Tamil Nadu.

 With Brahmins taking up professions in urban areas and some migrating abroad, Agraharams are vanishing fast.
 Many of the traditional houses are giving way to concrete structures and commercial buildings.
 Agraharams were started in south India during the Pallava period since they followed Vedas.
-Initially the Agraharam was maintained fully using royal patronage but later the Agraharam become a self-sustaining economy.
+Initially, the Agraharam was maintained fully using royal patronage but later the Agraharam become a self-sustaining economy.

 History

-The earliest existing description of an agraharam has been found in a 3rd-century AD Sangam Age work called Perumpāṇāṟṟuppaṭai.
+An early example of an existing description of an agraharam has been found in a 3rd-century CE Sangam poem called Perumpāṇāṟṟuppaṭai.
+The poem is composed in the Akaval meter and consists of 500 lines.